Faith: The Unholy Trinity: Chapter II

-The chapter begins with another priest, Father Garcia, attempting to perform an exorcism on a teenager he is holding captive named Michael Davies, who is revealed to be the pale monster from Chapter I. Michael breaks free from his restraints before Garcia can complete the exorcism, and escapes after killing and partially eating a passerby.
+A priest, Father Garcia, attempts to exorcise a teenager he is holding captive named Michael Davies, who is revealed to be the pale monster from Chapter I. Michael breaks free from his restraints, and escapes after killing a passerby.

-The player then takes control of John Ward.
-John is suffering a crisis of faith due to the events at the Martin house, but he has nonetheless traveled to Gallup Cemetery in Connecticut to investigate strange activity.
-He is chased across the cemetery and beyond by demonic creatures, including Amy Martin, who afflict him with terrifying visions and tortures, before eventually finding a hidden cultist sanctuary in the sewers.
-After he enters the inner sanctum and is attacked by the same cloaked old woman from the Prologue, Father Garcia appears and asks for John's help to defeat her by reciting the 91st Psalm.
-Following a demonic onslaught (where Father Garcia may die if not protected, resulting in the chapter's ending to change slightly), the woman transforms into a horrifying demon.
-John then awakens in his bed, revealing that his recent adventure was all a dream.
+John Ward, while suffering a crisis of faith due to the events at the Martin house, travels to Gallup Cemetery in Connecticut to investigate strange activity.
+He is chased across the cemetery and beyond by demonic creatures, including Amy Martin, who afflicts him with terrifying visions and tortures, before eventually finding a hidden cultist sanctuary in the sewers.
+After he enters the inner sanctum and is attacked by the cloaked old woman from the Prologue, Father Garcia appears and asks for John's help to defeat her by reciting the 91st Psalm.
+Following a demonic onslaught (where Father Garcia may die if not protected), the woman transforms into a horrifying demon.
+John then awakens in his bed, revealing the events to be a dream.
 He reads a letter from Father Garcia, asking him to help stop the imminent summoning of a powerful demon.

-A third ending of the chapter is possible, if the player fulfills certain objectives, such as drawing a pentagram between a set of rocks with blood, which ends with John being attacked by a creature with a mask and being into the cult.